FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Create a new tournament=

-Join=This button is found on the "Play" (http://lichess.org) and "Tournaments" (http://lichess.org/tournament) pages.
-Clicking it lets you enter the tournament.
+Join=Clicking this lets you enter the tournament.
+This button is found on the "Play" (http://lichess.org) and "Tournaments" (http://lichess.org/tournament) pages.

 Withdraw=